serodriguez68/gradle-notes/README.md

 - Gradle is also widely supported by CI tools like Jenkins, GitHub Actions, among others.

-## Gradle Terminology
+### Gradle Terminology
+- Software Component: A piece of software that is internally modularized and structured using gradle projects.
+  - For example a micro-services would be a Software Component.
+The microservice can be internally modularized using multiple gradle projects.
+  - If you don't want to have internal boundaries within your software component, then the software component = gradle project.
-- Project: the core of every gradle build.
-The capabilities and boundaries of a software component.
+- Gradle Project: the core of every gradle build.
+Marks the capabilities and boundaries of a software project.
-- Build file / script: Each software component should have its own build file.
+- Build file / script: Each project should have its own build file.
 This file is typically name `build.gradle` (Groovy) or `build.gradle.kts` (Kotlin).
 - Tasks: The step-by-step automation instructions to build a project.
   You write tasks in the build script.
 - This means that the conceptual model is: